Stillwell-C/gram-copy-api/README.md

 #### Additional Info

-Chatting was implemented on an earlier version of this website with a firebase backend, and I plan to update this to work on my own backend in the future.
+Chatting was implemented on an earlier version of this website with a Firebase backend, and I plan to update this to work on my own backend in the future.

 Almost all text content (profiles, comments, post information, etc.) was generated using ChatGPT.
 Post information, hashtags, location, etc. does not match images in most cases.
 The number of locations and hashtags for the initial post data was intentionally limited to better demonstrate how these features can be used.